 Consolidation loans are not for everyone.
 Before choosing loan consolidation, be sure to review all your options.

 While a lender can keep the loans it makes, it is important to know that lenders also have the option of selling their loans to a secondary marketer or using a loan service company to collect and track loan payments.
 Knowing who holds your loan will help you keep in touch with the right people.
+To find out who your loan servicer is click here.
 Good communication is the key to successful loan repayment and a clean future credit record.
 Always open and read your mail and notify your loan holder of any changes in your name, address, telephone number, and graduation date.

 The most important thing to do is to contact your lender or loan servicer before any problems arise.
+If your circumstances change at any time during your repayment period, your loan servicer will be able to help.
 This will allow you to work together to find a suitable solution.

 Failure to repay your student loan for at least 270 days means that the loan is in default and the entire amount of the loan becomes due.
 In addition, the guarantor may purchase the loan from the lender and capitalize all outstanding interest.
 Defaulted loans are reported to national credit bureaus and will significantly and adversely affect your credit history.
 Failure to repay may result in any or all of the following: loss of federal and state income tax refunds, legal action, assessment of collection charges including attorney fees, loss of professional license, loss of eligibility for other student aid and assistance under most federal benefit programs, loss of eligibility for deferments, negative credit reports, and garnishment of your wages.